Award Management Tips for DRAs

 - PI can send an electronic copy of the final technical report to ORSP, but the PI is responsible for sending technical reports to the sponsor.
 Sometimes coordination with ORSP is necessary if the sponsor wants to receive all final reports in one package.

 - ORSP sends a Record Retention Memo to the PI and department that includes a record destroy date.
-UM’s current record retention guideline is 5 years following closeout of the award by ORSP.
+See UM’s current record retention guidelines.
 In the event of an audit, an undocumented expense is an unallowable expense.
 Unallowable expenses are refunded to the sponsor, and in the case of a general audit, these can be extrapolated and a percentage of unallowable expense can be applied to all awards, resulting in a significant financial penalty for UM.
 Serious audit findings can jeopardize all federal funding for UM, including student loans.
-In the event of an audit, record retention is increased to 5 years following the resolution of the audit.
+In the event of an audit, record retention is increased following the resolution of the audit.